NattyBumppo/TelemetryReporter/readme.md

 ### Attitude Visualization (3D)

 The attitude (a.k.a. orientation) of the vehicle or system (defined in **main_poses.csv**) is shown over time.
 As the user scrubs through the Mission Timeline, the vehicle reorients accordingly.
 Euler angles are also shown.
 A 3D model can be supplied in **main_model.obj**.
+Axes are configurable in **axes.json**.

 ![Attitude display](readmeContent/attitude_display.png)